dominic-codespoti/dotnet-metadata-mcp-server/readme.md

 4. Once you've identified the relevant assemblies, use the NamespacesExplorer tool to discover the namespaces within those assemblies.
 This helps you understand how the library is organized.

-5. After identifying the relevant namespaces, use the NamespaceTypes tool to retrieve detailed information about the types within those namespaces.
+5. After identifying the relevant namespaces, use the NamespaceTypes tool to retrieve detailed information about the types within those namespaces in which you are interested in.
 This includes methods, properties, fields, events, and more.

 6. Only use filtering when you're overwhelmed by the amount of data or when you know exactly what you're looking for.

+7. If you need to find specific NuGet packages or explore their versions and dependencies, use the NuGetPackageSearch tool to search for packages by name or keywords.

+8. When you need detailed information about a specific NuGet package, including its version history and dependencies, use the NuGetPackageVersions tool.
+This is particularly useful when you need to understand compatibility requirements or dependency chains.

+9. Use the filtering capabilities of the NuGet tools to narrow down results when searching for specific versions or packages with particular naming patterns.

 Remember that this tool only inspects the specified project and its NuGet dependencies.
 It doesn't follow references to other projects in the solution.
 If you need to analyze multiple projects, you'll need to scan each one separately.

 This top-down approach (assemblies → namespaces → types) is the most efficient way to explore and understand .NET libraries when you need to write code that uses them.
 It's particularly valuable for third-party libraries where the API might not be immediately obvious or well-documented.
+The NuGet tools complement this approach by providing direct access to package information without requiring the packages to be already referenced in the project.

 ## How It Works